What to Do After CA: 10 Best Career Paths, Courses & Tips

 1. Internal Auditing

-When looking up career options to pursue after CA Internal Audit would show on top of the list.
+When looking up career options to pursue after CA Internal Audit, it would show at the top of the list.
 An internal auditor is a professional who performs an independent, objective assessment of an organization’s financial and operational systems.

-If you choose this career in CA, then your primary role is to review and evaluate the effectiveness of the internal control systems in place, identify areas of potential risk or inefficiency, and make recommendations for improvement.
+If you choose this career in CA, your primary role will be to review and evaluate the effectiveness of the internal control systems in place, identify areas of potential risk or inefficiency, and make recommendations for improvement.
 You will work closely with management to ensure that the organization is complying with relevant laws, regulations, and industry standards.

 Responsibilities